cbeams/spring-framework-2.5.x/readme.txt

 The Spring Framework requires J2SE 1.3 and J2EE 1.3 (Servlet 2.3, JSP 1.2, JTA 1.0, EJB 2.0).
 J2SE 1.4 is
 required for building the framework; for the full build including Tiger support, J2SE 5.0 is required.
-Due to a severe bug in Sun's JDK 1.3.0, Spring requires JDK 1.3.1+ when running on a Sun JDK.
+Due to a severe bug in Sun's (already end-of-lifed) JDK 1.3.0, JDK 1.3.1+ is required when running on a Sun VM.
 J2EE 1.2 (Servlet 2.2, JSP 1.1) is sufficient when not using Spring's JSP tag libraries or the EJB support.

-Integration is provided with Log4J 1.2, CGLIB 2.1, Jakarta Commons Attributes 2.1, JMX 1.0/1.2,
+Integration is provided with Log4J 1.2, CGLIB 2.1, Jakarta Commons Attributes 2.1, JMX 1.0/1.2, JCA 1.0,
 Hibernate 2.1/3.0, JDO 1.0, Apache OJB 1.0, iBATIS SQL Maps 1.3/2.0, Caucho's Hessian & Burlap 2.1/3.0,
 JAX-RPC 1.1, Quartz 1.4, EHCache 1.1, JSTL 1.0, Velocity 1.4, FreeMarker 2.3, JasperReports 0.6,
 Struts/Tiles 1.2, JSF 1.1, Jakarta Commons FileUpload 1.0, Jason Hunter's COS, etc.